 Privacy awareness in the USA

 10. 63% of Americans say they understand very little or nothing at all about the laws and regulations that are currently in place to protect their data privacy.
-Pew Reasearch Center
+Pew Research Center

-12. 62% of Americans (roughly six-in-ten) believe it is not possible to go through daily life without companies collecting their data.
-Pew Reasearch Center
+12. 62% of Americans (roughly six in ten) believe it is not possible to go through daily life without companies collecting their data.
+Pew Research Center

 13. 72% of Americans report feeling that all, almost all or most of what they do online or while using their cellphone is being tracked by advertisers, technology firms or other companies.
 Another 19% think some of what they do is being tracked.
 Close to half (47%) of adults believe at least most of their online activities are being tracked by the government.
 American Trends Panel

 14. 81% of Americans think the potential risks of data collection by companies about them outweigh the benefits.
-Pew Reasearch Center
+Pew Research Center

 15. 77% of Americans say they have heard or read at least a bit about how companies and other organizations use personal data to offer targeted advertisements or special deals or to assess how risky people might be as customers.
 Business news daily

 17. Only 6% of Americans report that they believe their data is more secure today than it was in the past.
-Pew Reasearch Center
+Pew Research Center

 18. 79% of Americans are not confident about the way companies will behave when it comes to using and protecting their personal data.
-Roughly seven-in-ten or more say they are not too or not at all confident that companies will admit mistakes and take responsibility when they misuse or compromise data.
-Pew Reasearch Center
+Roughly seven in ten or more say they are not too or not at all confident that companies will admit mistakes and take responsibility when they misuse or compromise data.
+Pew Research Center

 Data Protection laws